arturmatlega/instalguru-blog-en/_posts/2019-12-23-what-is-ventilation-types-of-ventilation-systems.md

 photo: "/uploads/wall-768765_960_720.webp"
 photo_desc: Home ventilation system can perfectly match the needs of the building.
 faq:
-- question: What is the best home vetilation system?
+- question: What is the best home ventilation system?
   answer: Natural ventilation is the best solution for every building.
 Sometimes it
     is obligatory - as it is regulated by the law.
 Keep in mind that in every case one should fit the ventilation system to the individual aspects of a building.